SkyNetRu/qalendar/README.md

 ```

 ## Changes
-Days in DatePicker what have events has class .is_active and style Bold.
+* Days in DatePicker what have events has class .is_active and style Bold.

+* Style mode moved to Config

 ## Contact